This guest post was written by Kit Friend – Agile Coach and Atlassian Strategic Partner Lead for EMEA at Accenture

-Though there’s a huge amount of complexity in actually mapping the things within an existing complex enterprise, the concept itself is fairly simple – effectively it’s far better to organise your efforts around creating and iterating a channel that links the raw ingredients your company can access, all the way to the people willing to pay for them (usually your customers).
+Though there’s a huge amount of complexity in actually mapping the things within an existing complex enterprise, the concept itself is fairly simple: effectively, it’s far better to organise your efforts around creating and iterating a channel that links the raw ingredients your company can access, all the way to the people willing to pay for them (usually your customers).

-…and on top of this, which company is going to discover a critical fault or efficiency in paddle wheel bearings first?
+On top of this, which company is going to discover a critical fault or efficiency in paddle wheel bearings first?
 It’ll be the one with something working in the market and the ability to make small changes quickly of course.

-So far, so good – but rallying your large siloed enterprise around the concept of a better way is just the theory box ticked, to mobilise change (particularly working the pandemic-shaped world of 2020 and beyond) it’s essential to invest in tooling to turn value streams from being a (digital) whiteboard and slideware exercise, into a living part of how you organise teams.
+So far, so good.
+But rallying your large siloed enterprise around the concept of a better way is just the theory box ticked, to mobilise change (particularly working the pandemic-shaped world of 2020 and beyond) it’s essential to invest in tooling to turn value streams from being a (digital) whiteboard and slideware exercise, into a living part of how you organise teams.
 Gartner splits these toolsets into:

 |Value Stream Delivery Platforms (VSDPs)||Value Stream Management Platforms (VSMPs)|

-|‘provide a fully integrated set of capabilities to enable continuous delivery of software.
-These capabilities may include project or product planning, build automation, continuous integration, test automation, continuous deployment and rollback, release orchestration, and automated security policy enforcement, and may provide visibility to key value stream metrics.’||‘enable organizations to optimize end-to-end product delivery lead time.
+|VSDPs ‘provide a fully integrated set of capabilities to enable continuous delivery of software.
+These capabilities may include project or product planning, build automation, continuous integration, test automation, continuous deployment and rollback, release orchestration, and automated security policy enforcement, and may provide visibility to key value stream metrics.’||VSMPs ‘enable organizations to optimize end-to-end product delivery lead time.
 These platforms provide greater visibility and traceability into the flow of all product delivery processes, from ideation to release and operation’|

 Amazon Web Services

-It’s enticing to think that we should be able to jumble this all together and point some sort of neural network at these kind of problems, but giving all the data meaning and enabling teams to take actions from it isn’t quite so simple.
+It’s enticing to think that we should be able to jumble this all together and then point some sort of neural network at these kind of problems, but giving all the data meaning and enabling teams to take actions from it isn’t quite so simple.